MengxiZheng/MengxiZheng.github.io/content/contact/index.md

     content:
       title: Contact
       text: |-
-        We welcome discussions and collaborations in the areas of DNA/RNA nanotechnology and biosensing.
+        Our group engineers programmable biomolecular devices to address challenges in biosensing, diagnostics, and molecular medicine.
+We also welcome students from diverse backgrounds to bring new perspectives to our interdisciplinary research.
-        Prospective graduate students are encouraged to reach out for opportunities to join the lab.
+        Prospective graduate students are encouraged to reach out with your CV and a brief research statement for opportunities to join the lab.
       email: mzheng23@illinoistech.edu
       Address:
         street: 400 N. Aberdeen, Fulton Market